 If your destination is Martha’s Vineyard or Nantucket, the stops to look into are Barnstable Airport, Hyannis and Woods Hole.

-The Hyannis stop is roughly .5 mile walking distance (or a cheap Lyft ride if you have too much luggage to schlep).
+The Hyannis stop is roughly .5 mile walking distance (or a cheap Lyft ride if you have a lot of luggage).

 The Woods Hole stop is at the Woods Hole ferry terminal, so unless the ferry schedule from Hyannis is more convenient for you, the Woods Hole stop is overall more convenient.